dew-hash/poker-win-counter/poker-win-counter/Readme.txt

 This poker-win-counter is written by Rasa Petrauskiene.

 This poker-win-counter counts the score for hand in such manner:
-First it gives 38428 points for player if all his cards in hand are of the same suit.
+First it gives 38436 points for player, if all his cards in hand are of the same suit.
 It they are not, the player gets 1 point.
-Then the counter check if all player's cards are of consecutive ranks.
+Then the counter checks if all player's cards are of consecutive ranks.
-If they are the player's score is multiplied by 38427.
+If they are, the player's score is multiplied by 38427.
 If the cards are not of consecutive ranks, the score is not multiplied.
 Then the score for repetitive rank cards is counted and added to the player's score.
 The score for a pair of the same rank is counted like this: